0cjs/sedoc/8bit/msx/basic.md

 For `LIST`, `LLIST` and `DELETE` a `.` specifies the last line `LIST`ed.

 - `LIST lineno`, `LIST start-end`: List program. `LLIST` to list on printer.
+  Lists lines but then ends program run if used in a program.
 - `DELETE lineno`, `DELETE start-end`
 - `RENUM [new[,current[,incr]]]`: Renumber program lines, updating references in `GOTO`, `GOSUB`, `RESTORE` etc. Optional parameters: